karlkfi/kpt-config-sync/docs/user/installation.md

-# Installing GKE Policy Management
+# Installing CSP Configuration Management

 The Nomos Operator is a controller that manages an installation of GKE Policy Management in a Kubernetes cluster.
 It consumes a Custom Resource Definition (CRD) called Nomos, which specifies the paramaters of an installation of GKE Policy Management.

-Follow these instructions to install GKE Policy Management into your cluster using the Nomos Operator.
+Follow these instructions to install CSP Configuration Management into your cluster using the Nomos Operator.

 This setup takes about 30 minutes.